About Geasa-Marana Branch Library

 - Large Meeting Room

 - The room is 696 sq. ft. and accommodates up to 60 people.
 The room includes folding tables and chairs and mobile whiteboards/dividers for breaking up into smaller groups.
+It is equipped with Induction Loop Technology to transmit sounds directly to a hearing aid's built-in wireless T-coil receiver.
 If the Meeting/Study Room is not in use, the kitchenette adjacent to the Meeting/Study Room is accessible.

 - Meeting/Study Room